-We then use Preserve to extend the size of the array so we don’t lose the original contents.
+We then use Preserve to extend the length of the array so we don’t lose the original contents:

 You can see from the screenshots below, that the original contents of the array have been “Preserved”.

-Word of Caution: In most cases you shouldn’t need to resize an array like we have done in this section.
-If you are resizing an array multiple times then you many want to considering using a Collection.
+Word of Caution: In most cases, you shouldn’t need to resize an array like we have done in this section.
+If you are resizing an array multiple times then you may want to consider using a Collection.

 Preserve only works with the upper bound of an array.

-For example, if you have a 2 dimensional array you can only preserve the second dimension as this example shows:
+For example, if you have a two-dimensional array you can only preserve the second dimension as this example shows:

-Sub Preserve2D() Dim arr() As Long ' Set the starting size ReDim arr(1 To 2, 1 To 5) ' Resize the upper dimension ReDim Preserve arr(1 To 2, 1 To 10) End Sub
+' https://excelmacromastery.com/ Sub Preserve2D() Dim arr() As Long ' Set the starting length ReDim arr(1 To 2, 1 To 5) ' Change the length of the upper dimension ReDim Preserve arr(1 To 2, 1 To 10) End Sub

 If we try to use Preserve on a lower bound we will get the “Subscript out of range” error.